Okanagan language: Salish School of Spokane

-Salish School of Spokane aims to increase the availability of educational material by maintaining a variety of audio resources and curricula to advance Colville-Okanagan revitalization.
-Along with these efforts, the school provides, develops and translates curriculum.
+Salish School of Spokane aims to increase the availability of educational material by maintaining a variety of audio resources and curricula to advance Okanagan revitalization.
+Along with these efforts, the school provides, develops and translates curricula.
 The Salish School works alongside organizations such as the Paul Creek Language Association, a nonprofit based in British Columbia, on the N̓səl̓xcin̓ Curriculum Project.
-The N̓səl̓xcin̓ Project aims to create foundational lesson plans from which teachers of Okanagan can draw.
-The project is spearheaded by Christopher Parkin, and is translated primarily by the fluent elder Sarah Peterson, with the additional help of Hazel Abrahamson and Herman Edwards.
-The participation of native speakers ensures clear meaning and high fidelity to the Okanagan language.
-The project is composed of six textbooks divided into three levels: beginner, intermediate, and advanced.
-Each level consists of a language book which contains a number of audio recordings, language, and learning software to ease language teaching.
-Additionally, each level includes a literature book.
-The literature book provides the vital function of providing entertainment for language learners when outside of class and also reinforces sentence construction for Okanagan.
-The project also contains daily quizzes, midterm-style tests, and both oral and written final exams for evaluation.
-The curriculum developed by the N̓səl̓xcin̓ Curriculum Project is available in electronic format online free of charge.
+The N̓səl̓xcin̓ Project aims to create foundational lesson plans from which language teachers can draw.
+The project is spearheaded by Christopher Parkin, and is translated primarily by the elder Sarah Peterson, with the additional help of Hazel Abrahamson and Herman Edwards.